-Balance transfer credit cards can help you cut down on interest payments and save money
+Balance transfer credit cards can help you cut the cost of existing borrowing, by reducing your interest payments to nothing for more than three years.

-If you have a credit card then shopping around the market for another can actually save you money.
+If you have a credit card then shopping around the market, comparing credit cards and switching to a new lower rate card could actually save you money.

 Balance transfer credit cards will allow customers to transfer the debt from their existing credit card to the new credit card provider.

 These cards often come with special introductory offers to give you time to pay off the debt at a better rate.

 You can compare some of the best balance transfer credit cards on the market or continue reading our guide to see if you can save money.

 A credit card balance transfer simply means moving your debt from one credit card to another – but transferring balances is not allowed between two credit cards by the same company.

 It’s often a good way to save money, as many credit card companies use balance transfer credit cards to entice new customers with an interest free period on the balance transferred.

 To see how much your current debt is costing you, how long it will take to pay off, and how much a balance transfer card could save you enter your details in our repayment calculator:

 Five top tips for credit card balance transfers